jesec/ck3-modding-wiki/wiki_pages/Map_modding.md

 PLEASE NOTE:
 The first barony in a county (as numerically defined in definition.csv) must be occupied with a holding.
 The game will fill all county baronies as follows without any explicit instructions: First barony receives a castle.
 Faith, culture and development are transferred to the entire county.
 A city and then a church are then placed.
 The standard culture or belief is always the first entry found by the game.
 This first barony will also determine the default government type of a particular county by attributing it to the main holding.
 At this stage only clan, tribal, holy order and feudal lords are playable in base game CK3, so make sure this is a "castle_holding", a "tribal_holding" or a "church_holding" if the faits allow it for none theocraty governments.
 However, it is also possible to force a different government later based on history.
 In the standard game, this is the case with Venice, for example.
 The County of Venice only consists of one castle and would therefore always create a feudal government in the standard case.
 To change this you have to use the title history.
-You do this with a text file in the title folder (<Mod_root>\history\titles\<filename>.txt).
+You do this with a text file in the title folder (&lt;Mod_root&gt;\history\titles\&lt;filename&gt;.txt).
 This is also the file where you set the bearer - i.e. the character - and the liege of the title.
-There you can then force a government with “government = <NAME>_government”.
+There you can then force a government with “government = &lt;NAME&gt;_government”.
 However, you have to be careful if you want to specify multiple start times.
 By default, the government for the title and therefore also for the bearer is determined by the default value, which is determined from faith and holding type (castle + Christian = feudal...).
 If there is such an explicit assignment in the history (this can also include the conversion from tribal -> castle), this can also increase the title hierarchy and create strange error effects.
 For example, if the Doge were to be made Emperor of the HRE, the Government entry in the HRE could be converted into a Republic, even though the entry was only supposed to extend to Venice in the past.

 The capital of a county is always the first barony mentioned in the title definition.
 The capital cannot be moved.
 This should be taken into account when planning two points in time for a county, whereby Barony A should be the capital at the first point in time because Barony B does not yet exist, but then, due to historical development, Barony B overtakes A in importance and becomes the 'more sensible' capital of the county were.